LF-Decentralized-Trust/project-proposals/HIPs/baf.md

 # Closure
 <mark>_**Closure** how do we know that the project succeeded.
 This has to be measurable if possible.
 Make references to successor projects if any._</mark>

+Project success can be measured by the use of BAF to accelerate the deployment of production-ready DLT networks and nodes and  drive the adoption of DLT platforms.

 # FAQ
 Additional [FAQs](https://blockchain-automation-framework.readthedocs.io/en/latest/faq.html) can be found in the Blockchain Automation Framework documentation [4].